agateau/pyqt-webkit-tutorial/tut1/tut1.markdown

     view.page().mainFrame().addToJavaScriptWindowObject("foo", self.foo)

 We then feed our QWebView with some HTML code with view.setHtml().
 Note how JavaScript code can now refer to our foo object as if it was a native JavaScript object.

+# Conclusion

+That's it for now.
+Stay tuned for the next article.

+PS: All examples are available from <a href="http://github.com/agateau/pyqt-webkit-tutorial">github</a>: `git clone git://github.com/agateau/pyqt-webkit-tutorial.git` to get it.